Cyber-Programer/LengthTeller/README.md

 # Length Teller

-Length Teller is a simple web tool that allows you to determine the length of text entered into a textarea.
+Length Teller is a simple web tool that allows you to determine the length of text entered into a textbox.

 ## How to Use